apocalyptech/snakebirdsolver/README.md

 Performance
 ===========

-As I say, it's often bad, and gets exponentially worse when there's more than one Snakebird or pushable object in play.
-So far I've not gotten it to solve any of the three-snakebird levels, for instance, and level 42 (with four pushables) got to nearly eight hours on a by-then badly swapping system before I cancelled it.
+There are a few levels whose possible trees are deep and wide enough that I haven't let the solver run to completion.
+Solve times for most levels will end up being under a minute, though, so in general it's not too bad.
+So far I've not gotten it to solve any of the three-snakebird levels, though the last time I tried was on an earlier version whose performance wasn't nearly as good as it is now.
+On that version, a solve attempt on Level 42 (with four pushables) got to nearly eight hours on a by-then badly swapping system before I cancelled it.

 A few levels benefit from specifying a maximum move count when using the depth-first search algorithm, even though Snakebird itself doesn't